Frequently Asked Questions for Faculty

 Where are you located?

-Our central office is located in 201 Tier building.
+Our central office is located in 201 Tier Building.
 However, we have a strong presence online, including online booking and tutoring.
-In person, our writing tutors are located in Elizabeth Dafoe Library and our content and study skills tutors are located in the Indigenous Student Centre - Migizii Agamik, Bald Eagle Lodge.
+In person, our Writing Tutors are located in Elizabeth Dafoe Library and our Content and Study Skills Tutors are located in the Indigenous Student Centre - Migizii Agamik, Bald Eagle Lodge.

 What kind of support do you provide students?

-Do peer tutors edit students' papers?
+Do Writing Tutors edit students' papers?

 Will you teach students grammar?